• Skip to main content

 When to start litter box training kittens?

-It’s a sad thing really since we know that litter training is extremely easy.
+It’s a sad thing that cats are given up for this reason since we know that litter training is extremely easy.
 But at what age should a kitten start litter training?

-For most owners, litter training a kitten should be started as soon as they get him or her home.
+For most owners, litter training their kitten should be started as soon as they get them home.
 Why so soon you ask?
 Because after weaning your kitten from its mother, which is the time when the kitten is taken home, it’s already past the optimal time for when litter training should have been started.

 When should you start litter box training kittens?